LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 | Create new support cases in Connection Area | For CSO only - open new case from Connection Area | Off |
 | Update consumer profile via API | Enables agent to use the Consumer Profile API to make edits to a consumer’s profile | Off |

-### **Role: Agent Manager**
+### **Role: Agent manager**

-The following core permissions are included with the Agent Manager role and cannot be disabled:
+The following core permissions are included with the agent manager role and cannot be disabled:

 * Ability for Agent manager to change their name, password, regional settings and so on
 * View the status of the chat queue for all Agents in the queue health dashboard